 To want to continue using it, your new user needs to quickly “get your product,” learn all its various features and understand the value it provides.

-After all, as you already know, about half of your trial users will give you just one session, no more.
+As you already know, about half of your trial users will give you just one session, no more.

 And so, getting people to sign up for your trial is crucial.
 But getting them to keep using it beyond the first login is even more important.